alex-bahena/Pin-it/README.md

 2. create a new account for Pin-it.
 3. Log-in your account
 4. start adding your favorite online websites.
+5. divide your websites into categories
-5. This is how you can log out from Pin-it.
+6. This is how you can log out from Pin-it.

 # Frontend - code
 The app was built with help of the following technologies: